variejs/docs/what-is-varie.md

 - [Notable Features](#features)
 - [Why Use Varie](#why-use-varie-)

-Varie is a Typescript framework for building Vue.js applications rapidly.
+Varie is a Typescript framework for rapidly building powerful and elegant Vue.js applications.
 Bringing in concepts from other languages to speed up your development.
 Whether working in a small / large teams, Varie elevates your starting point to ramp into development.